The legacy of Linda Pace in San Antonio, TX

 As mentioned, Ruby City was the vision of the late Linda Pace, whose mother was a descendant of the family that once owned the Pearl Brewery.

 Just three years after finishing her art degree at Trinity University, she founded Artpace.
 Since then, the nonprofit artist residency program has grown dramatically, having awarded residencies to 240+ artists.
-Former resident, Isaac Julien, nicknamed Pace “the artist’s collector” for her deep understanding of artists and their plight for art making.
+Former resident Isaac Julien nicknamed Pace “the artist’s collector” for her deep understanding of artists and their plight for art making.

 Sometime after, Linda awoke from a dream with the image of a dazzling ruby structure.
 Using color pencil, she sketched her inspiration + shared it with world-renowned architect Sir David Adjaye OBE.
 And thus, Ruby City was born.